nyg/maven-basics/README.md

 In this branch, our project has only one Java class, no resources and no tests.
 This means that the `process-resources`, `process-test-resources`, `test-compile` and `test` phases of the default lifecycle are not needed.

-By default, Maven binds a plugin goal to each of the phase mentioned above, see: https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#default-lifecycle-bindings-packaging-ejb-ejb3-jar-par-rar-war.
-To prevent the goal from running, we can bind it to an nonexistent phase:
+By default, Maven binds a plugin goal to each of the phases mentioned above, see: https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#default-lifecycle-bindings-packaging-ejb-ejb3-jar-par-rar-war.
+To prevent the goal from executing, we can bind it to an nonexistent phase:

 ```xml
 <project>